TypeWork/turabian-researchpaper-to-Word-with-Pandoc/README.md

-# Turabian Research Paper TeX to Word with Pandoc (pandoc-turabian)
+# turabian-researchpaper to Word with Pandoc (pandoc-turabian)

-**Turabian Research Paper TeX to Word with Pandoc** uses Pandoc to convert a `.tex` file (with a document class specified as `turabian-researchpaper`) into a new Microsoft Word document (`.docx`) with formatting based on the 9th edition of Kate L. Turabian’s *A Manual for Writers of Research Papers, Theses, and Dissertations: Chicago Style for Students and Researchers*.
+**turabian-researchpaper to Word with Pandoc** uses Pandoc to convert a `.tex` file (with a document class specified as `turabian-researchpaper`) into a new Microsoft Word document (`.docx`) with formatting based on the 9th edition of Kate L. Turabian’s *A Manual for Writers of Research Papers, Theses, and Dissertations: Chicago Style for Students and Researchers*.

 In addition to converting a specified `.tex` file into a `.docx`, these scripts also provide the following features:
   - Support for LaTeX closing double-quotations in the `.tex` file;